 Funded by: Innovate UK

-The project aims to evaluate the potential of a platform solution that incentivizes and encourages sustainable and community-focused mobility, which directly addresses the question of enabling public and active transport to compete with faster car transport alternatives.
+The project focuses on evaluating a platform solution to incentivize sustainable and community-focused mobility, directly addressing the question about social interventions to enable public and active transport to compete with car alternatives.

 The rise in private car use in the UK has major implications relating to how transport more generally is provided.
 One problem is that conventional public transport (i.e. bus, light rail and heavy rail) is steadily becom...